madetech/handbook/benefits/remote_working.md

 - We recommend remote working on a recurring basis a maximum of 2 days per week when part of a delivery team to ensure you don't lose context.
 - Make sure you choose days that will have the least impact on customers.
 A larger organisation's time will be less flexible and you'll need to ensure there are clearly set expectations around when showcases will be etc.
 - It is also important to ensure that a regular absence doesn't impact the productivity and success of other team members (such as a pairing partner), or interrupt the flow of regular team ceremonies.

+Note:
+For fixed remote working requirements (i.e. I need to work from home every Wednesday) there are additional considerations.
+We would generally want to try make faciliate this but this will depend on the types of projects we have at that time.
+For customer facing roles (tech and delivery) we'll have to communicate this to clients in advance to manage their expectations.
+In some instances a fixed remote working requirement may not suit a particular engagement which could limit the engagements we can assign to you.

 ### Refusing a Request for Remote Working